An ice-breaking spectacle based on the Finns’ love of all things frozen

-OULU, FINLAND: You would be forgiven for thinking that Polar Bear Pitching – start-ups and growing companies taking turns to present to investors while standing in a freezing water-filled ice hole in the Baltic Sea – is yet another spin off Dragons’ Den-style event.
-But for the Finnish city of Oulu, this annual spectacle, which draws its participants from far away, has become one of the more visible steps towards economic resurrection, following the global collapse of Nokia’s once mighty Mobile Devices.
+OULU, FINLAND: You would be forgiven for thinking that Polar Bear Pitching is yet another spin off Dragon´s Den-style event.
+It´s about start-ups and growing companies taking turns to present to investors while standing in a freezing water-filled ice hole in the Baltic Sea.
+But for the Finnish city of Oulu, this annual spectacle has become one of the more visible steps towards economic resurrection.
+Following the global collapse of Nokia’s once mighty Mobile Devices.

-Big ambitions.
-But for the relatively small city of Oulu and its 250,000 inhabitants, the reaction of Nokia collapse and the resulting challenge has been refocused into an opportunity – and the community has very big ambitions.
-The city has begun wooing global companies to invest in its local businesses and the pitch competition draw positive attention to Oulu.
+But for the relatively small Oulu and its 250,000 inhabitants, the reaction of Nokia collapse and the resulting challenge has been refocused into an opportunity.
+A community with very big ambitions.
+The city has begun wooing global companies to invest in its local businesses and the pitch competition draw positive attention.

 Held in February and the middle of winter, Polar Bear Pitching celebrates the city´s overlooked attributes – the cold winter and darkness that takes over for nine months every year.
 The event also appeals to general public and real-world key to the success of any start-up.